 For one additional guest, the price per week is:

-- Euros 315 in full board, without lessons or excursions,
+- Euros 210 in half board, without lessons or excursions,

-- Euros 805 in full board with shared lessons and excursions.
+- Euros 700 in half board with shared lessons and excursions.

 There are other options with more tuition / a longer excursion /no excursion… I am flexible, and can adapt to special requests.

-My goal is to of course help you improve your French, but also experience a greatl time in France.
-You’ll hang out with us, play with our pets, enjoy the breathtaking beauty of the untouched countryside, and relax in the warmth of our home.
+My goal is to of course help you improve your French, but also experience a great time in France.
+You’ll hang out with me and enjoy the breathtaking beauty of the untouched countryside, and relax in the warmth of your French home.

 Contact Pierre – French Immersion Homestay Teacher